priism-center/thinkCausal_dev/.github/CONTRIBUTING.md

 thinkCausal is a mix of 'base' R and tidyverse code.
 We try to adhere to the [tidyverse style guide](https://style.tidyverse.org/) for code formatting.
 The easiest way to to format ~90% of your R code is `Code -> Reformat Code` within Rstudio.

-We heavily use [roxygen2](https://roxygen2.r-lib.org/) for documenting functions and [testthat](https://testthat.r-lib.org/) for unit testing.
+We use [roxygen2](https://roxygen2.r-lib.org/) for documenting functions and [testthat](https://testthat.r-lib.org/) for unit testing.
 Please familiarize yourself with both and feel free to reach out with an [issue](https://github.com/gperrett/thinkCausal_dev/issues) if you have any questions.

 ## Content structure